divonbriesen/CP_WEB215_SP2020/README.md

 # CP_WEB215-SP2020
 For WEB 215 class
+## Once you get invited, come here and write after your name that you were here, and what time and day.
 Created by D.I. von Briesen - D.I. von Briesen was here 11:55am 1/16/2020
 Invited:
 - Safron Haile - SafronH